 Private mortgage servicers lose yield to operational drag long before a competitor undercuts their rate.
 These 11 levers address the internal inefficiencies and fee-structure gaps that cause margin erosion — and show exactly where to tighten before adding loans to the portfolio.
+Fix the foundation first: fee restructuring on top of a broken intake process creates new problems without solving existing ones.

 Every lever below applies specifically to business-purpose private mortgage loans and consumer fixed-rate mortgage loans — the product types where professional servicing infrastructure delivers the clearest yield protection.